The Microbiome Time Line

 Your microbiome is home to the bacteria that live in your gut, line your intestines and on your skin.
-They make up the majority of our cells and genes and is essentially the first line of defense for our body to function well.
+They make up the majority of our cells and genes and are the first line of defense for our body to function well.
 Having a healthy microbiome is critical to living a life free of disease.
 But unfortunately, we are suffering in a time where the diversity of microbes in the body's are at an all time low.
 This can cause non-communicable disease like asthma, allergies, obesity, depression and cancer.

 "When something goes wrong with the immune system, the result is disease, which can show up in any tissues at any age."
 70% of the immune system lives in the gut microbiome which means that we have a good change of lowering the risk or healing disease through fixing the gut.